clearhaus/3DSv2-api-documentation/source/index.rst

     EMVCo exists to facilitate worldwide interoperability and acceptance of secure payment transactions

-The specification is public and can be found at `EMVCos document page
+The specification is public and can be found at `EMVCo's document page
 <https://www.emvco.com/emv-technologies/3d-secure/>`_.
 The specifications are
 included here for ease of access.
 This guide intends to be self-contained, such that you do not need to refer to the specification.